Financing a Private Jet

 A down payment ranging from 20% to 30% (and potentially as high as 50%) is typically required.
 The down payment will affect the interest rate, payment and amortization schedule.

-In late 2019 available loan terms are 5, 7, or 10 years.
+Traditionally available loan terms have been 5, 7, or 10 years.
 The loan amortization can be as short as 8 years or as long as 25 years, but is typically 10 – 12 years.

 Banks vs. Independent Aircraft Loan Brokers